With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 Free Things To Do In Tempe, Arizona

-Planning a Mother Daughter weekend getaway can be expensive if you don’t plan accordingly.
-If you are on a budget there are tons of free things to do Tempe that will keep you and your mini entertained and your budget intact.
+Planning a weekend getaway can be expensive if you don’t plan accordingly so if you are on a budget there are tons of free things to do Tempe that will keep you entertained and your budget intact.

 1. The ASU Art Museum